-- To improve the health of our pupils by encouraging walking or cycling to school. - To encourage more environmentally friendly methods of travel where necessary. - To reduce the school generated traffic in the town of Newport. - To work with Moorfield school to provide safer access to and egress from the school sites for all our pupils, parents and staff.
+- To improve the health of our pupils by encouraging walking or cycling to school. - To encourage more environmentally friendly methods of travel where necessary. - To reduce the school generated traffic in the town of Newport. - To work with Moorfield Primary School to provide safer access to and egress from the school sites for all our pupils, parents and staff.

-Rev. S. Walters, Deputy Headteacher at Newport Girls' High School, is the overall coordinator for the School Travel Plan.
+Miss S Webster, Deputy Headteacher at Newport Girls' High School, is the overall coordinator for the School Travel Plan.